AAM-4: Development

-Technical research into a future medium-range AAM started in Japan in 1985, however it wasn't until 1994 that the design for the AAM-4 itself started, with early live testing of the XAAM-4 being done as early as late 1996 from a modified F-4EJ Kai.
-It initially saw service on the Mitsubishi F-15J, on post J-MSIP models, or else models which had undergone IRAN.
+Technical research into a future medium-range AAM started in Japan in 1985, however it was not until 1994 that the design for the AAM-4 itself started, with early live testing of the XAAM-4 being done as early as late 1996 from a modified F-4EJ Kai.
+It initially saw service on the Mitsubishi F-15J, on post J-MSIP models, or else models which had undergone IRAN (Inspection and Repair As Necessary) periodic maintenance.
 It was not on the Mitsubishi F-2 initially due to it lacking a place for the J/ARG-1 radio transceiver, however it was later added when the radar was upgraded to the J/APG-2, which included the necessary components.
-Its fins are too large to be fitted to the F-35 Lightning II without changes to the mounting pylons, and additionally requires the J/ARG-1 radio transceiver to function, which can not be mounted on the F-35.

 The AAM-4 uses a fuzzy guidance logic control system, as opposed to PID or binary logic.
 With over 70 values being taken into account to calculate its control logic.
 This allows for superior energy retention over other guidance logics.
 Additionally it greatly improves ECCM, by allowing for soft comparisons of datalink, inertial, active, and semi-active targeting information, cross referencing error rates from detected interference and target velocity information to estimate the most accurate information to guide itself.
 It uses a directional blast fragmentation warhead, with roughly 16.2 kg TNT equivalent of explosive surrounded by 600 fragmentation segments, each with up to 7.7mm of steel penetration.
 It is detonated with a variable detonation system, using either a 4-quadrant radar proximity fuse, or an impact fuse, to direct the blast in the direction of the detected target.
 The proximity fuse additionally uses frequency modulation to resist electronic countermeasures.
 This fuse has a 4-6s arming period after being fired.